 The Male Side

-The problem with sperm count is that it can vary greatly, even in a short period of time.
-A man might have an above-average sperm count one day and then the next he may have a below-average or no sperm at all.
-There are a variety of factors that play into male fertility.
+Sperm count may vary greatly, even in a short period of time.
+A person might have an above-average sperm count one day and be below-average soon after.
+There are a variety of factors that affect male fertility.

-One thing to keep in mind about male infertility is that men are often unaware of their fertility status, up until they start having problems conceiving children with their partner.
+Men are often unaware of their fertility status until they start having problems conceiving children.
 Some men choose to be proactive with their fertility by getting a semen analysis.

 So How Long Does It Take to Get Pregnant?

-In most cases, a healthy diet can drastically improve fertility.
-An example of a healthy diet for pregnancy is a diet that is high in fruits, vegetables, and whole grains.
+For example, sticking to a nutritious, balanced diet can support fertility.
+An example of a healthy diet for pregnancy is a diet that is high in fruits, vegetables, lean proteins, healthy fats, and whole grains.

-Some lifestyle habits can also improve fertility such as lowering alcohol intake or quitting smoking altogether to name a few.
+Some lifestyle factors can also improve fertility, like lowering alcohol intake or quitting smoking.